 ALF and USV evaluations 2022

-During 2022, two national evaluations of clinical research, education and development of healthcare will be conducted in accordance with the ALF agreements.
+Two national evaluations of clinical research, education and development of healthcare were conducted during 2022 in accordance with the ALF agreements.

 Both the Swedish Research Council's evaluation of the quality of clinical research and the National Board of Health and Welfare's evaluation of university healthcare are based on the ALF agreements.
-The evaluations will begin in January and run throughout 2022.
+The evaluations were conducted in 2022.